kwaldenphd/python-conditional-statements-functions/README.md

     return True
 ```

-Q45: In your own words, what is a function?
+Q44: In your own words, what is a function?

-Q46: In your own words, how do we create a function?
+Q45: In your own words, how do we create a function?

-Q47: In your own words, what is an argument or parameter?
+Q46: In your own words, what is an argument or parameter?

-Q48: In your own words, what is a return value?
+Q47: In your own words, what is a return value?

-Q49: Why would we use functions?
+Q48: Why would we use functions?

 # Lab Notebook Questions

-Q1: In your own words, what is a boolean/logical expression?

-Q2: In your words, what is as conditional statement (or conditional execution)?

-Q3: Provide your code + comments for steps 13-18.
+Q1: Provide your code + comments for steps 37-42.

-Q4: Describe how you approached writing the program for Q3.
+Q2: Describe how you approached writing the program for Q2.

-Q5: Did the program return the results that you expected?
-Explain the output in your own words.

-Q6: Explain what this program will output and why.

-Q7: Include your modified code for step 26, including comments that describe what the code is doing.

-Q8: Return to your Q3 program and modify so it prints one message if the user enters your favorite color, and a different message if not.
+Q3: Return to the program you wrote for Q1 and Q2.
+Modify this program so it prints one message if the user enters your favorite color, and a different message if not.
 In addition, your program should print a final message for every user, regardless of what they entered.
-Answer will include your modified code + comments that explain/describe what the code is doing.

-Q9: What do you expect this code to output?
-Explain how this program works in your own words.

-Q10: Modify the program from steps 35-48 so that it prints some word or phrase nine times, and also prints a line number at the beginning of each line.
-Answer will include code + comments.

-Q11: In your own words, what is iteration?

-Q12: In your own words, what is the difference between a `while` loop and a `for` loop?

-Q13: Write a loop that prints out all numbers from 0 to 10.
-Include your code + comments that document how the code works.

-Q14: Include your modified code for step 50, including commments that document what changes you made.

-Q15: Include your modified code for steps 51-53, including commments that document what changes you made to address the errors.

-Q16: Include your program for steps 54-56, including commments that document what the code is doing.

-Q17: Include your program for steps 57-58, including commments that document what the code is doing.

-Q18: Include your program for steps 59-60, including commments that document what the code is doing.

-Q19: Include your program for steps 65-68, including commments that document what the code is doing.

-Q20: Include your program for steps 69-71, including commments that document what the code is doing.

-Q21: Include your program for steps 72-75, including commments that document what the code is doing.

-Q22: In your own words, what is a function?

-Q23: How do we create a function?

-Q24: In your own words, what is an argument or parameter?

-Q25: In you own words, what is a return value?

-Q26: Why would we use functions?

-Q27: Write a function `is_even` that determines whether or not a number n is even.
-Answer includes your code + comments.

-Q28: Write a function `average` that determines the average value of a list.
-Answer includes your code + comments.

-Q29: Write a function `uniq` that takes a list and returns a new list containing only unique values.
+Include code + comments.